0Joeyz0/jzen7387_9103_tut1/README.md

 ## Part 2: Coding Technique Exploration

 In order to realize the above-mentioned "surrealism" imaging technology, the coding technology of image mixing and synthesis can be used.
-This technology can merge two or more images with different transparency to create fantastic composite images.
-Using programming languages like Python and libraries like OpenCV, I can manipulate pixel values and alpha channels to control blending effects.
+Use image processing libraries like OpenCV and programming languages like Python to layer two or more images together and control their transparency to create fantastic visual effects.
+I can use blending modes such as Overlay, Difference, and Color Burn to adjust how the image blends.